 Remutaka Conservation Trust Projects

 One of our recently released kiwi, Te Kahu O Kokiri, climbs a kidney fern-covered tree soon after being given her freedom.
 (Click for more details about our kiwi project).
 Photo credit: Jörg

 Active Key Projects

 Our Kiwi Project has clearly captivated the hearts and minds of huge numbers of school children and the broader local community...(More)

 When the pine forests planted on the hills surrounding the Catchpool Valley were clear-felled recently, many local residents felt that the resulting denuded hills and gullies were an eyesore.
-This project aims to give Nature a helping hand to speed up the reforestation of the hillsides with native plants and trees in order to restore the original biodiversity and to provide a healthy habitat for indigenous species...(More)
+This project aims to give Nature a helping hand to speed up the reforestation of the valley and hillsides with native plants and trees in order to restore the original biodiversity and to provide a healthy habitat for indigenous species...(More)

 Our Conservation Education Resource Kits are primarily aimed to support teachers and students to enhance learning and time spent in 4 key areas...(More)

-To deliver new initiatives we are always looking for keen volunteers - especially those who are as passionate as we are about conservation - to help and/ or manage new projects.
+To deliver new initiatives we are always looking for keen volunteers - especially those who are as passionate as we are about conservation - to help with and/ or manage new projects.
 If you would like to join us, click here, or call Rosemary Thompson, our Volunteers Coordinator, on (04) 569 4764.

 |Want to hear what a male Brown Kiwi sounds like?
 Here are two of them calling to each other on the first night of their release into the Remutaka Forest Park.
 (848kb wav Recording, courtesy S. Ellis) Click the kiwi to play...|